 Its always good to organize one’s stuff so that when you search for it you get it immediately without wasting time in the search process.
 Being an obsessively organized person I like to keep my collection of books very well organized.
 There are lots of ways one can experiment with the organization of books in shelves.

-The most reliable and obvious method is sorting and organizing the books in alphabetical order.
+The most reliable and obvious method is sorting and organising the books in alphabetical order.
 Most libraries do it by arranging them by the author’s last name.

-This is a nice way to give your home decor a colorful touch.
-You can arrange them in colorful blocks for easy identification.
-This way of arranging books is best for those who easily identify their books by their spine colors.
+This is a nice way to give your home decor a colourful touch.
+You can arrange them in colourful blocks for easy identification.
+This way of arranging books is best for those who easily identify their books by their spine colours.

-You can have the books make a giant rainbow on your bookshelves or have colors matching your home decor.
-Black and white color would make a bold statement.
+You can have the books make a giant rainbow on your bookshelves or have colours matching your home decor.
+Black and white colour would make a bold statement.